davidpdrsn/juniper-from-schema/README.md

 # Looking for juniper 0.15 support?

-The version of juniper-from-schema that is released on crates.io (0.5.2) doesn't juniper 0.15.
+The version of juniper-from-schema that is released on crates.io (0.5.2) doesn't support juniper 0.15.
 However the master branch does!
 So you will have to use a git dependency for now.
 We plan to do an official release soon.
 Follow [this](https://github.com/davidpdrsn/juniper-from-schema/milestone/1) milestone to see whats left.

 # Example